csev/dj4e/assn/dj4e_html.md

     ]

 Going forward we will be adding entries to this `urlpatterns` variable as we add new features.
-Do not remove these entries from your `urls.py`.
+As you do upcoming assignments, do not remove these entries from your `urls.py`.
-Just add the new entries as required by the upcoming assignments.
+Just add the new url pattern entries as required by the upcoming assignments.

 Once you have made the changes, you should check for errors using: